riddhi1212/Assam-app/readme.md

 			-	Change 'fetch' => PDO::FETCH_ASSOC, from PDO::FETCH_CLASS (Default) in app/config/database.php to change this behavior and get a results array like before again
 	-	DO NOT add <div class="container"> inside a tabbed panel.
 It will ruin it and even clearfix will not fix it.
 	-	ArmyUpdates::all(['first_name', 'age']) for getting specified cols through eloquent
+	-	navbar-brand is different from navbar-link because the navbar-links are collapsed on mobile screens

 ----